MQTTCool/auth-hook-example/README.md

 If you want to install a version of this demo pointing to your local MQTT.Cool, follows these steps.

-* As prerequisite, this demo needs a MQTT infrastructure to run.
+* As prerequisite, this demo needs an MQTT infrastructure to run.
 You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an update-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
-* Configure a MQTT.Cool instance.
+* Configure an MQTT.Cool instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the MQTT.Cool download package.
 MQTT.Cool comes with a set of predefined configurations for connecting with local MQTT server instances, as well as with